klauspost/ryzen-master-vbs-patch/README.md

 * Download and unzip binary from [releases](https://github.com/klauspost/ryzen-master-vbs-patch/releases).
 * Copy `AMD Ryzen Master.exe` from `c:\Program Files\AMD\RyzenMaster\bin\` or where your software is installed.
-* In Explorer Drag & Drop `AMD Ryzen Master.exe` in your new location on to `ryzen-master-vbs-patch.exe`
+* In Explorer Drag & Drop `AMD Ryzen Master.exe` to the same location as the unzipped`ryzen-master-vbs-patch.exe`
+* Run the `ryzen-master-vbs-patch.exe`
 * If successful `patched-AMD Ryzen Master.exe` should now be created.
 * Copy this back to the `RyzenMaster` folder.
 * Rename your existing `AMD Ryzen Master.exe` to `AMD Ryzen Master BACKUP.exe` or similar.